-This report acknowledges that VicRoads has an interest in the land which is subject to the Public Acquisition Overlay and that their future freeway design has not progressed beyond the preliminary phase.
+This report acknowledges that VicRoads has an interest in the land which is subject to the Public Acquisition Overlay (PAO) and that their future freeway design has not progressed beyond the preliminary phase.

-Council has recently agreed to support a submission that proposes the Urban Growth Zone (UGZ) for the land.
+Council has recently agreed to support a submission that proposes the Urban Growth Zone (UGZ) for that portion of the land which is north of the northern boundary of the PAO.
 The rezoning to UGZ would run in conjunction with an application for approval of a "Precinct Structure Plan" (PSP).